georgevetticaden/evernote-ai-chatbot/README.md

          - e.g: If you clone this repo to folder evernote-ai-chat-bot, then ti woudl be: nifi.python.extensions.source.directory.dev=/evernote-ai-chatbot/nifi-processor
 2. Signup for a free account on [Pinecone](https://www.pinecone.io/) and create an index through the console or the SDK.
 Save your Pinecone API key information.
 See the [Pinecone Quickstart Guide](https://docs.pinecone.io/docs/quickstart).
 You will need these to store and retrieve your vector embeddings of your Evernote notes.
 3. Create an account on [OpenAI](https://platform.openai.com/) and create a secret API key.
 You will need this to to work with OpenAI embeddings model to vector embeddings and their LLM models.
-4. Install Python 3.9.
-You will need this to run Python processors in NiFi as well as the stream-lit chat web app
 5. Install the following python packages:
    - s
 6. sdsd